Washington Hall Renovation

 Phase II – $700,000 for urgently needed roof replacement and rebuild of damaged south wall…this phase is also completed; and

-Phase III – $6.8 million for seismic retrofit, ADA compliance, finishes, and performance and operating space build-out.
+Phase III – $6.8 million for seismic retrofit, ADA compliance, fire safety upgrades, finishes, and performance and operating space build-out.

 The Campaign’s Critical Third Phase

 Now and in the months ahead, Historic Seattle will be embarking on the third—and final—phase of the Washington Hall Capital Campaign.
 The momentum on the Washington Hall Restoration Campaign is growing!
 With the first two phases completed and active involvement of our community partners, this beautiful community space is taking shape and the promise of this vision is on its way to full realization.

 To Make a Gift or To Learn More

 Thank you for your interest in the campaign to restore Washington Hall.
 For more information about the campaign to Restore Washington Hall or to get involved in the campaign, please contact: